Leonardo16AM/BR-SRK-Movement-control/README.md

 ### Usage:
     Run movement_control.py
+    if Camera stram fails go to the [Proyect GitHub](https://github.com/Leonardo16AM/BR-SRK-Camera-network-viewer)

  >The motors used in the proyect are hacked servomotors
  >Change host in web_app to your ip to be visible on local network